ceph/ceph/doc/dev/context.rst

 A ceph context is required to issue log messages.
 Why is this?
 Well, without the CephContext, we would not know which log messages were disabled and which were enabled.
-The dout() macro implicitly references g_ceph_context, so it can't be used in library code.
+The dout() macro implicitly references g_ceph_context, so it cannot be used in library code.
 It is fine to use dout and derr in daemons, but in library code, you must use ldout and lderr, and pass in your own CephContext object.
 The compiler will enforce this restriction.